UndeadBlow/undeadblow.github.io/resume/index.md

 description: Resume of Kuprashevich Maksim
 theme: blue
 ---
 For now, I am Machine Learning expert, also I'm software developer with production and freelance experience.
+Most of time I work with Linux (about 7 years user experience).
+But because of freelance experience I know Win and Mac also very good.
+I'm skilled with building all listed libraries on these three systems also, and have good deploy experience.

 I am active on such freelance recourses like <a href="https://www.upwork.com/freelancers/~0139a187ce476c2d01" target="_blank" >Upwork</a> or <a href="https://freelance.ru/" target="_blank">freelance.ru</a>.